Journey-han/Journey-han/README.md

 🌱 I’m currently learning web-development. </br>
 Try to fast learn, prefer to keep learning and continue challenging myself. </br>
-I like to develop expertise in several areas throughout my life and career. </br>
+I'd like to develop expertise in several areas throughout my life and career. </br>
-Feel free to get in touch by e-mail if you want any communication. </br>
+Feel free to get in touch by e-mail if you want to communicate with me. </br>

 ✍Languages : Korean, English </br>
 💻Skills :